 Focus on Legal Defenses for Kidnapping Charges

 As you can see, kidnapping accusations are punished very harshly by the court system in California.
-It is vitally important that individuals accused of kidnapping get legal help on their side immediately.
+It is vitally important that individuals accused of kidnapping immediately get legal help on their side.
 A criminal defense lawyer in Los Angeles can go over specific kidnapping cases.
-Legal professionals may be able to construct a defense to kidnapping charges by showing:
+Legal professionals may be able to construct a defense to kidnapping charges by showing the following:

 No One Was Moved Against Their Will

-You should not be charged with kidnapping if the alleged victim agreed to be moved.
-Even if a passenger decides they would have rather not come with you after you reach your destination, you should not be convicted of kidnapping if they agreed to travel with you during the trip.
+You should not be charged with kidnapping if the alleged victim agrees to be moved.
+Even if a passenger decides they would rather not come with you after you reach your destination, you should not be convicted of kidnapping if they agreed to travel with you.